MemeTray/MemeTray/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read and agree to the **[Contributing Guidelines](./CONTRIBUTING.md)**.
 - [ ] I have read and agree to the **[Legal Disclaimer](./DISCLAIMER.md)**.
-- [ ] I have updated the `docs/sections.json` file to reflect my changes, if necessary.
+- [ ] I have updated the appropriate configuration files to reflect my changes:
+  - [ ] For new categories: Updated `docs/sections.json` in the main project
+  - [ ] For GIF changes: Updated `config.json` in the respective GIF repository

 ## Description of Changes